-"Academic dishonesty" means employing a method or technique or engaging in conduct in an academic endeavor that contravenes the standards of ethical integrity expected at the University of Houston or by a course instructor to fulfill any and all academic requirements.
-Academic dishonesty includes but is not limited to, the following:
+"Academic dishonesty" means employing a method or technique or engaging in conduct in an academic endeavor that contravenes the standards of ethical integrity expected at the University of Houston or by a course instructor to fulfill any and all a. representing as one's own work the work of another without acknowledging the source (plagiarism).
+Plagiarism includes copying verbatim text from the literature, whether printed or electronic, in all assignments including field.